suman0013/namhatta_backend/SENAPOTI_ROLE_MANAGEMENT_IMPLEMENTATION_PLAN.md

 ## IMPLEMENTATION TASKS

 **Instructions for Replit Agent:**
+- Run the SQL queries provided separately to create the role history table
 - Pick tasks in the exact order listed below
 - Complete all subtasks within a task before moving to the next task
 - Update status as you progress: NOT_STARTED → IN_PROGRESS → COMPLETED